 It’s not every day that a wild animal gets a lucky break, but a few months back that’s exactly what happened to Karsten, a peaceful loggerhead sea turtle that was released off of Sombrero Beach in the Florida Keys after months of rehabilitation.

-In its first Gulf bottom longline lawsuit in 2009, Earthjustice asked the federal court in Florida to order the Service to close the fishery until the Service gathered the information needed to assess how best to protect the turtles and avoid further decimating their populations.
-In 2009, NMFS then temporarily closed the bottom longline fishery and issued a new biological opinion.
-Later in 2009, however, NMFS then reopened the fishery again while instituting some new measures under the ESA, including limiting bottom longline fishing to an area outside of 35 fathoms shoreward, which is a significant part of the loggerhead sea turtle’s Gulf residence area.
-Then in 2010, the agency issued new regulations that weakened protection for sea turtles just as they became even more vulnerable due to the Deepwater Horizon oil spill.
+In 2009, Earthjustice asked a federal court in Florida to order NMFS to close the fishery until the agency gathered the information needed to assess how best to protect turtles.
+In 2010, the agency issued new regulations that weakened protection for sea turtles just as they became even more vulnerable due to the Deepwater Horizon oil spill.
 Even though it recognized the need to move hundreds of sea turtle nests away from the oil-affected Gulf beaches, NMFS failed to perform essential scientific consultation after the oil spill to ensure that vulnerable sea turtles receive protection needed to ensure their long-term survival and recovery.

 Loggerhead turtles are beset by a bewildering and deadly series of challenges, much as the other species of sea turtles are.
 People raid their nests and steal eggs.
 Hundreds used to die in shrimpers' nets until the advent of turtle excluder devices.
 Miles of their nesting beaches have been "armored," that is, lined with boulders to defeat natural erosion.
 Hundreds used to die feeding on baited hooks aimed at catching swordfish and tuna.